r3k4ce/AI-Product-Development-Toolkit/README.md

 3.  **Define MVP Concept:** Use the `MVP-Concept/Guided-MVP-Concept-Definition.md` prompt with your PRD (and optionally UX Specs) to define the focused **MVP Concept Description** (scope, hypothesis, features).
 4.  **Plan MVP Development:** Use `MVP/Guided-MVP.md` (or `Ultra-Lean-MVP/...` for speed) with the PRD and MVP Concept to create the **MVP Development Plan** or **Build Spec**.
 5.  **Plan MVP Testing:** Use the `Testing/Guided-Test-Plan.md` prompt with the MVP features (from Step 3 or 4) to outline the **Test Plan**.
-6.  **Generate a Copilot Agent scaffold prompt** by running the `v0-Design` filler (now repurposed) to ask the user for their chosen tech stack and feature scope.
+6.  **Generate a Copilot Agent scaffold prompt** by running the `copilot-scaffold` filler to ask the user for their chosen tech stack and feature scope.
 7.  **Copy the filled scaffold prompt into GitHub Copilot Agent (or your CLI) to bootstrap your project.**
 8.  **Build, Integrate & Test:** Manually develop the MVP features according to the MVP Plan (Step 4), integrate the visual code (Step 7), and test using the Test Plan (Step 5) to arrive at your **Working MVP**.